hacs/documentation/source/docs/use/repositories/dashboard.md

 ## Using the HACS Menu

-At the top-right corner you will find the 3 dots (:material-dots-vertical:) menu.
+At the top-right corner, you will find the 3 dots (:material-dots-vertical:) menu.

 ![nav_overview](/assets/images/screenshots/overview/menu/light.png#only-light)
 ![nav_overview](/assets/images/screenshots/overview/menu/dark.png#only-dark)